 of ‘Buckingham’s Palace,’

 the Youth Hostel in Lichfield

 Last night, I bought a postcard of the old Youth Hostel on Birmingham Road, which was on sale on eBay as an unused vintage postcard dated 1946.
-My attention was drawn to the photograph after a posting on Facebook conversation involving Susan Marie Ward and Kate Rodger.
+My attention was drawn to the photograph after a posting on Facebook and a conversation involving Susan Marie Ward and Kate Rodger.

 This was the first house I stayed in when I first visited Lichfield almost 50 years ago, when I was still in my teens.
 I was in search of the Comerford family connections with Comberford, between Lichfield and Comerford, and I soon found that this house was a welcoming base for me for a few years.

 I spent many regular visits to Lichfield here from 1970 until the hostel closed in 1973.
 From here, I headed off to the Wenlock Edge in Shropshire, to Ilam on the borders of Staffordshire and Derbyshire, to the cathedral in Coventry, and to Stratford-on-Avon in Warwickshire to visit Shakespeare’s birthplace and the theatre.